Australians’ household debt nears highest worldwide

 Australian household debt has steadily risen over the past three decades as more of us aim to own homes and continue to rely on products such as car loans and credit cards.
-In fact, the ratio of household debt to income has more than doubled between 1995 and 2015, going from 104% to 212%, according to the OECD Data released in 2015.
+In fact, the ratio of household spend to income has more than doubled between 1995 and 2015, going from 104% to 212%, according to the OECD Data released in 2015.
 This means if the average person earns $80,000 net, they are spending $169,600 per year.

 While many other developed countries have seen a decline or “levelling out” of personal debt since the 2008 global financial crisis, Australia’s debt levels have continued to increase.
 As a result, Australia is now reported to have some of the highest personal debt levels in the world.

 How does Australia’s household debt compare to other countries?